Grinding wheels are a crucial tool for metalworking, as they help to shape and finish metal elements.

 These grinding wheels have a dish-shaped profile and are used for grinding curved surfaces. –

-They are usually used for sharpening tools, grinding blades, and shaping steel or wooden.
+They are usually used for sharpening tools, grinding blades, and shaping steel or wood.

 Dish grinding wheels are versatile and may be used on numerous materials, including metal, aluminum, and plastic.